cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 `FinalizeBlock` to do so.
 Thus, a slight refactoring of the old `Commit` implementation will be needed to move the return of `AppHash` to `FinalizeBlock`.

-## Accomodating for vote extensions
+## Accommodating for vote extensions

 In a manner transparent to the application, CometBFT ensures the node is provided with all the data it needs to participate in consensus.